Vinventive/F5-TTS-AIVisionCompanion/README.md

 ```
 python visioncompanion.py
 ```
-When running the script for the first time, it might take a while to download the `faster-whisper-large-v3` model for local use.
+When running the script for the first time, it might take a while to download the speech recognition model `faster-whisper-large-v3` as well as image captioning model `florence-2-base-ft` for local use.

-### 2. Choose if you want to launch the app with vision capture preview window. ('y' for yes or 'n' for no)
+### 2. Choose if you want to launch the app with vision capture preview window (`y` for yes or `n` for no).
 ```
 Using cuda:0 device
 Loading Florence-2 model...